MaxAnderson95/fluentdctl/README.md

 # fluentdctl
-A CLI to control Fluentd's HTTP RPC API
+A CLI to interact with the Fluentd HTTP RPC API